 Katelin Guregian coxed the Washington Huskies men’s team to multiple national titles between 2006 and 2009 before going on to become a world and Olympic champion in the USA W8+.
-We caught up with her in issue 16 of Row360.
+Row360 caught up with her in issue 16.

 Your greatest moment in rowing?